 This document (the "Guideline") is to be used as a guideline with regard to the composition, calculation and maintenance of the Solactive L&G ESG Corporate Bond Index Series.
 Any changes made to the Guideline are initiated by the Committee specified in Section 1.6.
-The Index is calculated and published by Solactive AG.
+The Index is owned, calculated, administered and published by Solactive AG ("Solactive") assuming the role as administrator (the "Index Administrator") under Regulation (EU) 2016/1011 (the Benchmark Regulation" or "BMR").
 The name "Solactive" is trademarked.

-It contains the underlying principles and rules regarding the structure and operation of the Solactive L&G ESG Corporate Bond Index Series (the "Index").
+ESG Corporate Bond Index Series (the "Index").
 Solactive AG shall make every effort to implement the applicable regulations.
 Solactive AG does not offer any explicit or tacit guarantee or assurance, neither pertaining to the results from the use of the Index nor the Index value at any certain point in time nor in any other respect.
 The Index is merely calculated and published by Solactive AG and it strives to the best of its ability to ensure the correctness of the calculation.
 There is no obligation for Solactive AG - irrespective of possible obligations to issuers - to advise third parties, including investors and/or financial intermediaries, of any errors in the Index.
 The publication of the Index by Solactive AG does not constitute a recommendation for capital investment and does not contain any assurance or opinion of Solactive AG regarding a possible investment in a financial instrument based on this Index.